Need for Speed Payback (Xbox One Review)

 At this point I had decided that maybe I could grind enough of the extra activities, like going really fast or jumping really far to earn enough loot crates to get enough spare parts to pimp my rides.
-Cruising round the city you’ll find speed traps, speed routes, drift sections, billboards, casino chips to be found, and jumps, each offering up to 3 stars for performance.
+Just like in the real world, you’ll find nasty speed traps like those dotted around Richmond VA, cruising around the city you’ll find speed traps, speed routes, drift sections, billboards, casino chips to be found, and jumps, each offering up to 3 stars for performance.
 It seems good, right?
 Wrong.
 It’s literally impossible to complete these events at the highest level without having a souped up car.
 They are uninspired and incredibly dull; in fact Burnout Paradise achieved this years ago in a far better structure.

 But it’s not just Need for Speed Payback’s structure that fails it, it’s a technical mess too.
 Cars will drop their collision boxes like they’re hot, and even on an Xbox One X, there are clear stability issues.
 I even had issues with the HUD just failing to load, the game crashing after opening the Xbox guide, and I was frequently locked out of my controls after exiting a tune-up store – something that you are encouraged to do frequently due to the progression system.